cozy/cozy-konnector-redmobile/README.md

 What's this new konnector?
 --------------------------

-A connector to retrieve your SFR RED bills and billing data and save them into your Cozy.
+A connector to retrieve your SFR RED mobile bills and billing data and save them into your Cozy.

 ### Open a Pull-Request